-Most of those connections (ninety four.
+Most of those connections (ninety-four.
 8%) came from co-people they interacted with every day.
-Almost half of those buddy requests (forty eight%) however, came from humans better up in the organization including supervisors or managers.
+However, almost half of those buddy requests (forty-eight%) came from humans better up in the organization, including supervisors or managers.

 However, several respondents pronounced having an account in basic terms for work functions.
-Almost one in 5 (19.Five%) had a piece account on Twitter, 15.1% on Facebook, 13.9% on Instagram and 13.Three% on Snapchat.
+Almost one in 5 (19.5%) had a piece account on Twitter, 15.1% on Facebook, 13.9% on Instagram, and 13.3% on Snapchat.

 Three in 10 personnel popular pal requests to maintain the peace at paintings, as having an amazing relationship with your co-worker is essential to process-related success.
 Is it really worth accepting a pal request from someone you do now not especially like, or have a tough courting with at work?

-The predominant subjects employees prevented posting approximately due to the fact their co-people ought to see them were: Political feelings (36.0%), consuming or drug use (34.2%), and anti-corporation statements (32.Zero%).
+The predominant subjects employees prevented posting approximately due to the fact their co-people ought to see them were: Political feelings (36.0%), consuming or drug use (34.2%), and anti-corporation statements (32.0%).

 Around 31% of respondents of their 50s or older avoided posting approximately the agency they worked for.

-Two-out-of-5 employees say their agency is strict on their social media usage outside of labor, and one in three human beings file understanding someone whose employer terminated them primarily based on their movements on social media.
+Two-out-of-5 employees say their agency is strict on their social media usage outside of labor.
+One in three human beings understands someone whose employer terminated them primarily based on their movements on social media.

 Over 30% of human beings say companies ought to screen task applicants’ social media as a part of the hiring process.
-One in 10 employees stated they were required to disclose their social media profiles when they applied for his or her present-day position.
+One in 10 employees stated they were required to disclose their social media profiles when they applied for their present-day position.